avocado-framework/avocado/docs/source/WritingTests.rst

 Each test instance provides a so called ``whiteboard``.
 It that can be accessed through ``self.whiteboard``.
 This whiteboard is simply a string that will be automatically saved to test results (as long as the output format supports it).
-If you choose to save binary data to the whiteboard, it's your responsitibility to encoded it first (base64 is the obvious choice).
+If you choose to save binary data to the whiteboard, it's your responsibility to encoded it first (base64 is the obvious choice).

-Building on the previously demonstrated sleeptest, supose that you want to save the sleep length to be used by some other script or data analysis tool::
+Building on the previously demonstrated sleeptest, suppose that you want to save the sleep length to be used by some other script or data analysis tool::

         def action(self):